 General Convention has renamed some ministries over time:

-- Eucharistic Minister was formerly called a Chalice Bearer, or LEM 1
+Eucharistic Ministers were formerly called a Chalice Bearer, or LEM 1

 Each licensed ministry has particular requirements for training and preparation, as detailed on the following pages.